AlonaVladymyrovaTrinity/AlonaVladymyrovaTrinity/README.md

 | SECRET | This rank is very rare.
 The trophy will not be displayed until certain conditions are met. |
 <p>I have rare SECRET Trophie! 🏆 🎉 </p>
 <p><img width="200" height="200" src=https://media1.tenor.co/images/e613a023bf913fb16f6e14d517d04440/tenor.gif?c=VjFfZmFjZWJvb2tfd2ViY29tbWVudHM&itemid=24678746/></p>
-Codewars-My-Katas
-Codewars is an open source community of people with common interest and passion for coding.
-It offers huge learning opportunities by solving programming challenges (refered to as katas) and sparring with other programmers in code snippets (called kumite).
-Challenges are available in a large variety of languages and are validated using a custom TDD framework.

 # Codewars
 <p><a href="https://www.codewars.com">Codewars</a> is an open source community of people with common interest and passion for coding.